Adolescent Brain Injury Rehabilitation Program

-An interdisciplinary approach to addressing the teen patient's special need for independence, socialization, age-appropriate activities, security and privacy.
+- An interdisciplinary approach to addressing teen patients’ special needs for independence, socialization, age-appropriate activities, security and privacy;

-A high priority on involving family and friends
+- A high priority on involvement with family and friends;

-Education and training in self care, problem solving, self esteem, self-advocacy, drug and alcohol awareness, self-care and sexuality
+- Education and training in self-care, problem-solving, self-esteem, self-advocacy, drug and alcohol awareness, and sexuality.

-Neuropsychologists and speech therapists conduct comprehensive evaluations to identify cognitive deficits and create treatment goals.
-Goals can include improving reading comprehension, listening skills, speech, writing and memory.
-Shepherd Center also provides strategies for patients, families, teachers and classmates necessary to help overcome problems that could interfere with academic success.
+Before returning to school, adolescent patients meet with neuropsychologists and speech therapists who conduct comprehensive evaluations.
+These evaluations help to identify cognitive deficits and create treatment goals, which can include improvement in reading comprehension, listening skills, speech, writing and memory.
+Shepherd Center also provides strategies for patients, families, teachers and classmates to help overcome challenges that could interfere with academic success.

-Shepherd's back-to-school efforts continue even after discharge.
-For teens with brain injuries, a specially-trained speech therapist assists school systems in preparing individual education plans.
-This interaction enables the therapist to educate teachers and school administrators on cognitive, social and behavioral issues related to the injury.
+For teens with brain injuries, a specially trained speech therapist assists school systems in preparing individual education plans.
+This interaction enables the therapist to educate teachers and school administrators on cognitive, social and behavioral issues related to the adolescent brain injury.

 Family and Sibling Support

-Educating family members about brain injuries and rehabilitation goes a long way in helping both the patient and the family adjust emotionally.
-A Shepherd Center psychologist with extensive adolescent treatment experience is available to meet with family members for this purpose.
+Educating family members about traumatic brain injury rehabilitation for teens goes a long way in helping both the patient and family adjust emotionally.
+A Shepherd Center psychologist with extensive teen rehabilitation treatment experience is available to meet with family members for this purpose.

-Shepherd Center's community outings for teens, which include going to restaurants, shopping malls, sports arenas and even camping, promote problem solving and the experience of being out in the community in a supportive group.
+Shepherd Center's community outings for teens include going to restaurants, shopping malls, sports arenas and even important milestone events such as prom and homecoming.
+These outings promote problem-solving and provide the experience of being out in the community in a supportive group.
 Therapists are always on hand to provide logistical and moral support.